panosc-eu/panosc/USE CASES/Use Case 23 – Human Organs Open Data portal.md

 Impacts from the implementation
 ------
-Provide Open Data from the Human Organs Project to the medical research user community for cutting end research in medicine.
+Provide Open Data from the Human Organs Project to the medical research user community for cutting edge research in medicine.

 Generalisation of use case
 ------